buda-base/xmltoldmigration/README.md

 - link the volumes to the work?
 - add name in the volumes? (extracted from outlines)
 - differentiate migration exception types?
+- check that children cannot contain cycles, Children must be born after the parent, deathDate must be after birthDate ([source](https://www.w3.org/TR/shacl-ucr/#dfn-uc23))
+- substitute \s* by ' ' (some entries contain new lines, which make sqlite crash completely)

 ## License